cmwetherell/cmwetherell.github.io/docs/tournaments/2023-Tata-Steel-Masters-Chess-Tournament/index.md

   - Draw: 54%
   - Rapport wins: 14%

 The predictions don't account for any game theory pursued by the players.
-For example, Abudsattorov is probably going to head into a drawish line, securing at least a tie break and also forcing Giri to play for a winning position.
+For example, Abdusattorov is probably going to head into a drawish line, securing at least a tie break and also forcing Giri to play for a winning position.
 Being forced to go for a winning postition can backfire.
 At the same time, Giri will bring out his best preperation and any saved up ideas are worth bringing out tomorrow.

 All that considered, Abdusattorov has a 76% chance of winning the event and Giri has a 21% chance.
 There is a 24% chance the event ends with a Blitz tiebreak.